myang/100DaysOfRust/README.md

 * FnOnce, take ownership.

 Day 27: Iterator
-2. Methods that call iterator.next are called consuming adaptors, because calling them uses up the iterator.
+1. Methods that call iterator.next are called consuming adaptors, because calling them uses up the iterator.
-3. Iterators are one of Rust’s zero-cost abstractions, by which we mean using the abstraction imposes no additional runtime overhead.
+2. Iterators are one of Rust’s zero-cost abstractions, by which we mean using the abstraction imposes no additional runtime overhead.
 You can use iterators and closures without fear!
 They make code seem like it’s higher level but don’t impose a runtime performance penalty for doing so.

+Day 28: Packages and Crates
+1. A package must contain zero or one library crates, and no more.
+It can contain as many binary crates as you’d like, but it must contain at least one crate (either library or binary).